WordPress Development: A Beginner’s Guide

 While there will be some cost associated with this option, it will make the entire process—from setting up a domain name to building, launching, and managing your sites—a lot smoother.
 You won’t have to do everything on your own and can instead focus your efforts on building and customizing your sites.

-Other hosting providers might require a longer WordPress installation process and may not provide the same robust developer experience for WordPress.
-You can find out more about WP Engine’s managed hosting difference here
+Other hosting providers might require a longer WordPress installation process and may not provide the same robust developer experience for WordPress sites.
+You can find out more about WP Engine’s managed hosting for WordPress sites here.

 Another way to start using WordPress, and one that’s free of charge, is to use a local development environment that will let you design and build WordPress sites on your own local machine (i.e., your desktop or laptop).